syslabcom/slc.teamfolder/README.rst

 slc.teamfolder uses p4a.subtyper to allow a folder to be changed into a "Team Folder".
-Upon conversion three groups are created which correspond to the Contributor, Editor and Viewer local roles.
+Upon conversion three groups are created which correspond to the Contributor, Editor, Reviewer and Reader local roles.
 Users which have been assigned the equivalent local roles will be added to the relevant groups and then removed from the local roles.
 Additional users can be added to these groups in the same way as users can be assigned local roles in the sharing tab.